This is our review of the best inshore spinning rods for 2021.

 KASTKING Crixus- Best Grip

 The Crixus has an IM6 graphite blank, tough zirconium guides, and a golf-style handle made of SuperPolymer.
 It is sensitive enough to feel the slightest vibration in the line.
+The Crixus makes for a great inshore rod at a very affordable price.

 - Golf handle made from High-quality SuperPolymer